Brain scans reveal why bipolar moods swing wildly

 Summary

-This study uses brain scans (fMRI) to understand why people with bipolar disorder experience unstable moods.
-Researchers will compare 72 adults—some with bipolar disorder and some healthy—while they recall personal memories and practice boosting positive feelings.
-The goal is to find brain patterns linked to mood swings, which could lead to better, personalized treatments.
+This study uses brain scans (fMRI) to understand why people with bipolar disorder experience unstable moods compared to healthy individuals.
+Researchers will ask 72 participants to recall personal memories and practice boosting positive feelings while their brain activity is recorded.
+The goal is to find brain patterns linked to mood instability, which could lead to better personalized treatments.

 Disclaimer